Anequit/win-optimizer/README.md

 ## About
 This tool was made to make my life a little easier when I have to reinstall my OS for the 900th time.
-It's build specifically for myself, but you can tweak it or adjust it how you'd like.

 ## What does this do?